 €€€ => Tickets €50 or higher per person

-It is not necessary to tip in Italian restaurants although a few coins, or up to 5%, is appreciated, especially if service is very good.
+It is not necessary to tip in Italian restaurants although a few coins, or 5-10%, is appreciated, especially if service is very good.
 You do not need to tip taxi drivers.
 You can tip a hotel porter who brings your bags to your room or the maid.

 Public transportation in Italy is good.
 Fast trains reach all the major cities and are a good way to go from city center to city center.
 Regional trains serve many smaller towns.
 Buy Italian train tickets on Rail Europe.

 Budget airlines serve many of Italy’s airports, making a convenient way to travel between places that are farther apart.